Sugar cravings. We all know how it is. Suddenly, you have a picture of a cookie in your mind, and you want that cookie.

 4. Exercise: this doesn’t mean you need to workout like mad, but just take a few walks, walk around your house, or do any form of light physical activity on a daily basis.
 The endorphins that get released when you exercise give you the same feeling of well-being as a cookie, without the sugar!
 Exercise has also been shown to regulate hormones such as insulin.

-5. Eat proper meals, following the 3 healthy eating principles (go here for more details).
+5. Eat proper meals.
 Start your day with a good breakfast, such as poached eggs with vegetables, oatmeal, or cheese with tomatoes and sprouted grain or cereal bread.
 This will keep you full for longer, help regulate your blood sugar levels, and reduce your cravings.

 6. Drink plenty of water throughout your day (between meals): when we want food between meals, it often means that we are actually thirsty, and drinking large glasses of water will usually be enough for your body to feel all right.